Statement on South‐China Sea Disputed Territories

 and the presence of a large number of US bases around the South China Sea is aimed at China and is the major source of current hostilities.
 The USA views China’s economic growth as a challenge to its supremacy in the region.

-We are concerned that the large USA military build-up and its provocative manoeuvres in South China Sea are threatening peace in our region, and we call on the US to remove its military bases and troops from the Asia-Pacific region.
+We are concerned that the large USA military build-up and its provocative manoeuvres in South China Sea are threatening peace in our region, and we call on the US to remove its military bases and troops from the Asia-Pacific region. - We also call on China to respect the integrity and national sovereignty of countries and people of the disputed territories and work cooperatively for diplomatic and peaceful resolution of the conflict.

-4. We urge all countries adjoining the disputed territorial waters to protect the safety and livelihoods of the fishing communities in the contested waters.
+- We urge all countries adjoining the disputed territorial waters to protect the safety and livelihoods of the fishing communities in the contested waters.

-5. We urge the Australian government, the Labor opposition, politicians of all parties and independents, to strongly promote a peaceful resolution and firmly uphold Australia’s sovereignty and independence by not following the USA, or any other big power’s plans and preparations for war in the South China Sea.
+- We urge the Australian government, the Labor opposition, politicians of all parties and independents, to strongly promote a peaceful resolution and firmly uphold Australia’s sovereignty and independence by not following the USA, or any other big power’s plans and preparations for war in the South China Sea.

 We are deeply concerned with the recent provocative statements made by some Australian parliamentarians threatening military action in the South-China Sea by Australia’s naval and air forces.
 This sabre-rattling by Australian politicians only strengthens US militarism and belligerence in the region, and risks inflaming the conflict, bringing us closer to war.

 Such statements are against the wishes and interests of the Australian people and countries of this region and make the Australian parliament complicit in provoking a major war at the bidding of the USA.
-The position taken by the 2 main Australian parliamentary parties only benefits the USA.
+The position taken by the 2 main Australian parliamentary parties only benefits the USA. - We urge all parliamentary parties to advocate for Australia’s independence and sovereignty with an independent and peaceful foreign policy.

 We welcome the support of the Greens, and several Independents, for an independent Australian foreign policy that reflects growing community sentiment.
-The Australian people want a peaceful resolution of this dispute, rather than following the USA, or any big power, into yet another devastating war.
+The Australian people want a peaceful resolution of this dispute, rather than following the USA, or any big power, into yet another devastating war. - In the long term we believe that demilitarisation of the South-China Sea by all parties will be the only lasting guarantee for peace.

-8. We will work with anti-war and peace groups in other Asia-Pacific countries with a view to developing a regional people’s peace movement against the war.
+- We will work with anti-war and peace groups in other Asia-Pacific countries with a view to developing a regional people’s peace movement against the war.

 We want to live in peace with our neighbours and not be used as pawns in rivalries between big